Samsung mobile phones rated

 It really depends on which Samsung mobile phone you go for.
 If you’re really budget-conscious, you could consider the brand’s Galaxy J range.
 At the time of writing, you can buy the Samsung Galaxy J3 (2016) Sim-free for about £140.

-But if you want to treat yourself to a fancy S-series phone, such as the Samsung Galaxy S7, you’ll likely spend upwards of £500.
+But if you want to treat yourself to a fancy S-series phone, such as the Samsung Galaxy S8, you’ll likely spend upwards of £500.

 By producing smartphones for a wide range of budgets, Samsung sets itself apart from main competitor Apple, which focuses entirely on premium models.
 Find out how these two big players compare by heading to our Apple vs Samsung mobile phones round-up.